-Well like everything even in embroidery business we have different types of machines which are used for making embroidered logos, patches, designs, badges etc. Now each machine has its own unique way of embroidery and they have their own way of sewing out.
+Well like everything even in the embroidery business we have different types of machines which are used for making embroidered logos, patches, designs, badges etc. Now each machine has its own unique way of embroidery and they have its own way of sewing out.

 Some of the famous embroidery machines are:-

 Since there are different machines it means there will be different digitizing software’s also as one single software will not be compatible on all the machines.
 Each machine will have its own loops and stitch method so as per that one has to choose the digitizing software or vice versa.

 Some of the commonly used digitizing software are:-

 Punto Embroidery Digitiser

 Hatch Embroidery by Wilcom

 Generations Automatic Digitizing Software by Notcina Corporation